The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Impact of observational limitations

-Observations of the \galacc employ different techniques to identify galaxies, ranging from CIV absorption in the same spectrum to \OIII emission around the sightline.
-Therefore, it is unclear how to properly compare such observations among themselves and with simulations.
-For this reason, here we have decided to remain agnostic and select galaxies based on their stellar mass.
-However, it is keyto determine whether these different selection techniques are biasing the inferred \galacc .
-Additionally, it is foreseeable that in the coming years more and more surveys will identify galaxies through their emission lines.
-The \OIII emission line is particularly promising, and is in fact used by a number of ongoing JWST surveys.
-For this reason, we study here the effect of selecting galaxies based on their star formation rate (SFR), stellar mass ($M_\mathrm{star}$) and \OIII flux.
-For the latter, we employ the synthetic galaxy SEDs described in \citet{Thesan_lim, Thesan_data}.
-Thanks to these, we can restrict the galaxy selection to the brightest \OIII emitters in the simulation box, defined here based on their equivalent width (EW$_\mathrm{OIII}$).
 While the limited volume of our simulations hinders a full one-to-one comparison with \eg the EIGER survey, it still provides precious information on the biases carried by such selection.
 In Fig.~\ref{fig:corr_OIII_vs_SFR_vs_Mstar} we show the cross-correlation computed selecting the top 0.1\%, 1\%, 20\% and 50\% (panels from top to bottom) galaxies when ranked in \OIII flux, SFR, stellar mass and gas metallicity (as a simple proxy for the strength of their \CIV absorption signature in the QSO spectrum).
 Notice that the galaxy SED were computed only for a subset of `well-resolved' galaxies \citep[as defined in][]{Thesan_lim}, resulting in approximately 10000 galaxies at $z=6$.
 Therefore, to enable a proper comparison, we have restricted \textit{all} selection to the same subset of galaxies, despite the SFR, stellar mass and gas metallicity being available for all simulated galaxies.
 The different panels show a consistent picture, namely that the selection performed does not affect the resulting cross-correlation.
 More selective criteria result in a more noisy signals (because of the smaller number of objects resulting in larger noise) and higher peaks \citep[because the sources are more biased and more luminous, as discussed in Sec.~\ref{subsec:delta}][]{Thesan_igm}, but there is no discernible difference between selecting galaxies based on their stellar mass, star formation rate or \OIII flux.